pitt-crc/keystone-api/docs/developer/common.md

 mkdocs serve
 ```

-Alternatively, the `build` command is used to compile HTML without launching a local webserver.
+To compile the HTML documentation without launching a webserver, use the `build` command.

 ```bash
 mkdocs build